davidbestue/OpenBrains/Implicit_bias_pavlovia/task/README.md

 Open IAT
 ==================

-This is a version of the Implicit Association Test made in PsychoPy that can run online or on a local PsychoPy installation.
+This is a version in Spanish of the Implicit Association Test made in PsychoPy that can run online or on a local PsychoPy installation.

 It provides the classic black/white versus positive/negative version of the IAT